ZipRecruiter vs Monster: Price, Features & What’s Best

 - Company profiles, to see if they’d be a good fit before applying

-Users give the app high praise, but the ratings took a dive after a recent update that resulted in lost data and glitches in the app.
-Users also complained of receiving spam and robocalls for jobs they were not interested in.
+Users give the Monster app high praise but also complained of receiving spam and robocalls for jobs they were not interested in.

 How We Evaluated ZipRecruiter vs Monster

-We evaluated ZipRecruiter vs Monster using their pricing, niche job posting, resume search, applicant screening, reporting, and job seeker features.
+We evaluated ZipRecruiter vs Monster on their pricing, niche job posting, resume search, applicant screening, reporting, and job seeker features.
 These are essential tools for employers or those looking to fill open positions in their businesses.

 Based on our evaluation, we recommend ZipRecruiter for businesses with quick and regular hiring needs because of its daily pricing option, smart AI technology, and niche job posting ability.
-Monster’s job and resume search tools and local and international reach make it ideal for businesses posting for in-office local positions and remote positions.
+Meanwhile, Monster’s job and resume search tools and local and international reach make it ideal for businesses posting for in-office local positions and remote positions.

 Bottom Line